sethtroisi/prime-gap/README.md

 * Incremental saving
   * If you run very large/long sieves and afraid of crashes or restarts.
     * `make clean combined_sieve SAVE_INCREMENT=1` saves at each interval >= 1B.
-* Dev GMPlib | GMP 6.2.99
-  * GMP 6.2.0 hasn't yet accepted my `mpz_prevprime` patch
-    * `hg import --no-commit <patch>` from https://gmplib.org/list-archives/gmp-devel/2020-August/005851.html
-    * If you are a developer consider asking telling them that `mpz_prevprime` would be useful

 ### Quick test of all functions